Meeting and surpassing all audience expectations every day.

 He was a huge, huge star for the Green Bay Packers for 10 years.

-His name is spelled C O F F M-A-N.
+His name is spelled C-O-F-F, M-A-N.

-What's happened here, and I predicted this, and I don't mean to sound like a I told you so abrasive kind of personality, but it was easy to tell you what was going to happen.
+What's happened here, and I predicted this, and I don't mean to sound like I told you so abrasive kind of personality, but it was easy to tell you what was going to happen.

-The panic reaction to this concussion news.
+The panic reaction to this concussion news, it was just easy.

-It was just easy when you know liberals, you knew what was going to happen, and I knew the media was going to carry the water for this, and I was just stunned to watch the media actually participate in creating news that was going to end up destroying or could destroy that which they profess to love, the NFL, and that which they cover, which means that which provides them their living.
+And I was just stunned to watch the media actually participate in creating news that was going to end up destroying or could destroy that which they profess to love, the NFL, and that which they cover, which means that which provides them their living.

-You take a group of any people, say the hundred people, and if five or ten people in that group have something very bad happen to them, then we start thinking maybe we got to disband a whole group.
+And like everything else in our panic and crisis-driven society, you take a group of any people, say the 100 people, and if five or ten people in that group have something very bad happen to them, then we start thinking maybe we got to disband a whole group.

 This is unacceptable.

-This is and we focus on the five or ten who are having problems.
+And we focus on the five or ten who are having problems.

-We extrapolate that it's eventually going to happen to all 100, and we start questioning our sanity and why are we doing this to our children?
+We extrapolate that it's eventually going to happen to all 100, and we start questioning our sanity.

 And stuff settles in.

-And immediately all concept of restraint, common sense, and being reasonable is abandoned.
+And immediately, all concept of restraint, common sense, and being reasonable is abandoned.

-And the panic mentality overwhelms, the crisis mentality overwhelms.
+And the panic mentality overwhelms.

 And that's exactly where we are.